mongodb/docs/source/administration/monitoring.rst

 The MongoDB interface provides a number of commands that return statistics about the state of the MongoDB instance.
-These commands useful for capturing the state of the MongoDB instance and can be used by scripts and programs to develop custom alerts, or modify the behavior of your application in response to the activity of your instance.
+These commands useful for capturing the state of the MongoDB instance.
+Consider using their output in scripts and programs to develop custom alerts, or modifying the behavior of your application in response to the activity of your instance.

 serverStatus
 ````````````